Perfumes

 7. Avoid spraying perfume onto your clothes as it will stain.

+8. When we buy designer perfumes, we must display them on our bedside cabinets for everyone to see.
+No one sees the beautiful display of perfumes except you and the people you live with.
 If your bedside cabinet is near the sunlight coming through the window, then your fragrance won’t last as long as the heat evaporates the scent.
-It’s essential to keep them inside a dark cupboard, somewhere dry and away from light, and keep them in their original box so the bottles don’t get damaged.
+It’s essential to keep them in a dark cupboard, somewhere dry and away from light, and in their original boxes so the bottles don’t get damaged.

+9. As we have already covered, avoid wearing too much perfume.
 Your fragrance should attract those around you and not the other way around.

 Remember, less is more.

 If you wear the same fragrance every day, you may have gotten used to the scent and, therefore, not be as aware of how others will smell your fragrance.
+Please read my previous post on sillage and try wearing a different perfume every day.

 10. Always choose a perfume with lighter family fragrance notes for daytime wear and heavier notes for the evening.

-Alternate options
+Alternate Options

 Getting out of old habits can be challenging.
 Somehow, we seem programmed to buy expensive perfumes, use them heavily and sometimes wear the wrong fragrance for our skin.

-Alternative fragrances by FM
+Alternative fragrances by FM World

 Nowadays, there are alternatives; by that, we don’t mean cheap.
 I don’t like using the word cheap because it always comes across as unfavourable.
 I want to say it is less expensive and kinder for the purse/wallet.

-If you want to try a sample of your favourite perfume, comment below or sign up for our monthly newsletter.
+Want to try a sample of your favourite ?
+Comment below or sign up for our monthly newsletter.

 Perfume and beauty resources